English/PSHE and Social Studies KS2: The Boy Who Cried Wolf (no narration)

 Create descriptive poems individually or with response partners.
 Wolf drawings or paintings could be done from imagination.

-Suitable for teaching English Literature at KS2 in England and Wales, and Early, 1st and 2nd level in Scotland.
+Suitable for teaching English Literature and Social Studies at KS2 in England and Wales, and Early, 1st and 2nd level in Scotland.